Discreet Psychological Expertise

 Authority Over One’s Own Past

 Every person has the right to interpret their past as part of their own story.
 The past is not treated as immutable historical fact, but as memory belonging to the client.
 The possibility of re‑interpreting that past opens a path to question old patterns and to view the present and future with greater freedom.
-Counseling makes this potential visible and supports its realization.
+Psychological work must support this potential without imposing interpretation.

 Judging in the Context of Its Time

 Past actions may only be evaluated according to the knowledge available at the time they were taken, including the prevailing circumstances.
-Counseling commits to making assessments always within their historical context.
+Assessments must always be made within their historical context.

 Protection of Memory and Identity

-Counseling acknowledges neurobiological insights into reconsolidation and the risk of memory distortion through suggestive questioning or premature interpretation.
-It therefore maintains technical and organizational safeguards to protect sensitive memory content—and thus the identity of the client—throughout the counseling process.
+Psychological expertise acknowledges neurobiological insights into reconsolidation and the risk of memory distortion through suggestive questioning or premature interpretation.
+It therefore maintains technical and organizational safeguards to protect sensitive memory content—and thus the identity of the client—throughout the process.
 The protection of memory is treated as a principle akin to data protection: paramount, binding, and non‑negotiable.

 Open‑Source Psychology